 - Blurry vision

 - Poor healing

 But you can have diabetes without presenting any symptoms.
 Often, it begins as prediabetes — a condition where the blood sugar level is higher than normal but not yet in the diabetic range.
-Individuals are considered to be prediabetic when blood sugar or glucose levels are between 100–125 mg/dL; your provider has a few simple tests that can determine if you have prediabetes.
+Individuals are considered to have prediabetes when fasting blood sugar or glucose levels are between 100-125 mg/dL; your provider has a few simple tests that can determine if you have prediabetes.

 There is a 50% chance that individuals with prediabetes will develop type 2 diabetes within 5 years.

 Small changes to your diet and fitness routine can cut your risk of diabetes in half.

 For example, just 150 minutes of physical activity a week can help you control your weight and reduce diabetes-related conditions.
 A 10-minute walk after each meal is a great place to start.